Written by Slawomir (“Swavak”) Gromadzki, MPH

 Unfortunately, public health warnings about skin cancer have caused a rise in Vitamin D deficiency through lack of sunlight.
 For a very long time scientists as well as medical professionals and NHS brainwashed people suggesting that sun can cause skin cancer.
 In this way they effectively scared majority of people out of the sun which resulted in the widespread and huge vitamin D deficiency.
 The truth, however is that only an unwise and prolonged sunbaths can probably contribute to the development of a skin cancer and only in case of someone who often uses stimulants and whose diet includes a lot of animal and refined products.
 The sun, if used properly, always was and still is a healing agent for our body and not something to be avoided.
 Apart from that, our contemporary knowledge on this subject gives enough reasons to believe that avoiding sun is much more harmful than unwise prolonged sun exposures.

 Type 1 diabetes, Multiple sclerosis, Crohn’s disease, schizophrenia, asthma, autism, and food allergy have all been constantly increasing and all are associated with low sunshine exposure and vitamin D deficiency.
 According to the Oxford study published in BMC Medicine in 2013 many autoimmune diseases have been linked to vitamin D deficiency.
+Recently I have read a conclussion of meta analysis based on numerous vitamin D studies and it stated that vitamin D deficiency contributes to almost all 216 autoimmune diseases!

 Contrary to what media and sunscreen makers dictate, there is a decrease in the rates of malignant melanoma among people who live in regions of strong UVB exposure!
 There are almost one thousand references in the medical literature demonstrating the effectiveness of vitamin D – in both preventing and treating cancer.
-Sunscreens, on the other hand, contribute to cancer because they contain carcinogens and because they do not allow sun to make vitamin D which fights with cancer.
+Sunscreens, on the other hand, contribute to cancer because they contain carcinogens and because they do not allow sun to make vitamin D which fights cancer.
 According to Marco Torres, “The sunscreen industry makes money by selling products that actually contain cancer-causing chemicals.
-It then donates a portion of that money to the cancer industry through non-profit groups like Cancer Societies which, in turn, run heart-breaking public service ads and charity events urging people to donate and use sunscreen to prevent cancer.”
+It then donates a portion of that money to the cancer industry through non-profit groups like cancer societies which, in turn, run heart-breaking public service ads and charity events urging people to donate and use sunscreen to prevent cancer.”
 (January 20, 2015, Waking Times)

-Besides, it is not UVB but UVA which is responsible for causing cancerous mutations that may lead to malignant melanoma (skin cancer).
+Besides, it is not UVB but UVA which is responsible for causing cancerous mutations that may contribute to malignant melanoma (skin cancer).
 UVA can also break down the vitamin D formed in our skin as a result of outdoor UVB exposure.
 The fact is however, that skin cancer has been increasing even among the indoor workers simply because unlike UVB, UVA is able to pass through glass.
 On the other hand, according to the current scientific research, vitamin D3 (which we should have mostly from the sun exposure), is regarded as one of the most effective factors protecting us against cancer including melanoma.

 Present scientific studies and research suggest that obesity may be associated with vitamin D deficiency because apart from improving fat cell metabolism vitamin D can also act as an appetite suppressant which effect is achieved by stimulating the release of leptin.
 New studies give evidence that vitamin D helps us to burn more calories by making fat cells more metabolically active, and by turning our body from a fat-storing into a fat-burning mode.
 Apart from that, according to some specialists, vitamin D can be trapped within the fat and cannot be easily released.
 This means that obese and overweight individuals actually require twice as much vitamin D as people with normal body weight.